 Before a trip you plan everything; what to wear, where to stay, what to see, but very rarely do you plan to get sick.
 Despite this, many people have found themselves ill in another country.
 While some illnesses are inevitable, many of the ones incurred while traveling can be avoided entirely by following a few simple steps.
-In order to maintain good health after getting another stamp in your passport be sure to…
+In order to stay healthy while traveling, follow the steps below!

 Drink Plenty of Water

 Airplanes are considered a low-humidity space.
 While in the air, our bodies dry out more quickly.
 As a result, it is advised that those traveling by air begin rehydrating themselves prior to boarding the plane.
 Increased water intake should continue throughout the duration of the trip abroad as individuals usually do not realize they are low on water until early side effects of dehydration have already taken place.
 For trips that include tours and extensive walking, the goal is to have a glass of water before you feel thirsty enough for one.
 To read more about just how much water you lose during air travel, click here.

 Eating well means eating the right foods and enough of them.
 While traveling diets are often determined by destination, a change in this routine can be shocking to digestive health.
 In addition to increasing protein intake, one should maintain a diet similar to what is eaten at home.
 Having a breakfast high in protein can help keep hunger pangs away and allow the focus to be on new experiences rather than the next meal.
 That being said, hunger can often affect our mood.
-To help keep high spirits, pack healthy and protein dense snacks as meal schedules may be dictated by sight-seeing or planned activities.
+To help keep high spirits, pack healthy and protein-dense snacks as meal schedules may be dictated by sightseeing or planned activities.

 Wash Your Hands Often

 Get Enough Sleep

 For more tricks on how to stay out of the doctor’s office while abroad, click here.